bioinformatics-core-shared-training/Using_Git_with_R/index.md

 NB Markdown can be read by other programs e.g. [Pandoc](https://pandoc.org) to generate other Document formats including HTML, PDF, Word and Reveal.js presentations.

 ## Practical 1.
-We will use the Github web interface to create a GH repository & a document that we can edit to show how git records edits.
+We will now use the Github web interface to create a GH repository & a document that we can edit to show how git records edits.
 [Click here](Practical1.md)

 **Using git within Rstudio**